 Most Versatile: Valor Fitness BD-7 Power Rack/Squat Rack w/LAT Pull Attachment

-- ★ROCK SOLID, STURDY & SAFE – Whether you are racking your heavy barbell or performing pull-ups, this rack will has your back.
-It will remain completely still with no shaking or rocking.
-Comes with heavy duty safety bars for your safety and security while using this rack.
-Constructed of 2” x 2” 12-gauge steel with rubber base caps that encase each foot to add safety, stability, and floor protection.
+- Heavy Duty: Whether you are racking your heavy barbell or performing pull-ups, this rack will have your back.
+It will stay completely still with no shaking or rocking.
+Comes with heavy duty safety bars for your safety and security while using this rack

-- ★CHANGE UP YOUR WORKOUT- This squat cage can be used in many ways.
-Includes a pull up station with knurled grip at the top of the workout cage, in addition to the lat pull down station with plate loading carriage (lap bar and low row/curl bar included).
+- Versatile: This squat cage can be used in many ways.
+The rack includes a pull up station with knurled grip at the top of the workout cage, in addition to the lat pull down station with plate loading carriage (lap bar and low row/curl bar included).
 Use it for squats, bench, pull-ups, lat pulls, bicep curls and many more!

 With a lat pulldown bar included and also available with cable crossover if you have the room, this is an excellent power rack for the serious lifter.
 With rubber base caps to ensure it stays in place and protects your floor, it is an ideal power rack for a home gym.
 With its knurled grip, the pull-up area makes for a comfortable and sturdy station, as is the lat pull area.